ahmeda47/employee-tracker/README.md

 # employee-tracker
-Use the command line to manager your employees.
+Use the command line to manage your employees.

 add/view department <br />
 ![](addviewd.gif)